 The early poems in the collection were entertaining enough, but I much preferred the later ones, which seemed far more reminiscent of Sebald’s prose.
 Indeed, a couple of the poems concern events described in his prose books.
 As always with Sebald, there’s plenty of train-travel, observing landscapes, cityscapes, and fellow passengers.

 I very much struggled with this collection the first time I read it.
-But, by the time I came to read it for third time, several years later, I enjoyed it very much indeed.
+But, by the time I came to read it for fourth time, several years later, I enjoyed it very much indeed.
 Not that I could claim to understand everything that’s going on in there.

 Sebaldian in the every sense of the word.